riccardoperra/ngx-reactive-loading/README.md

 }
 ```

-### Module based loading service
+### Use with modules
-There are some scenarios when you maybe need to provide the loading service at the root module or
-in a feature module, for example when using a global state manager like NGRX.
-You can do it with `.forRoot`/`.forChild` module
+There are some scenarios when you may need to provide the loading service at the root or in a feature module, for example when using a global state manager like NGRX.
+You can do it calling the `ReactiveLoadingModule.forRoot` or  `ReactiveLoadingModule.forChild` methods.
-static methods.

 #### Registering root loading service
 To register a loading service at the root of your application, you must add